luna404/herams-i18n/docs/index.rst

 Modify Dashboard Pages
 ~~~~~~~~~~~~~~~~~~~~~

-1. To alter an existing page, click the |pencil-black| icon next to the page's name.
+1. To alter an existing page, click the |pencil| icon next to the page's name.
 This will open the page's settings.
 You are now able to change the title and the order of the page.
 See `above <#add-a-new-page-to-a-dashboard>`__ for further details.
 2. On the page that opens, you should now be able to alter the page name and the display order.
 3. Save your changes by clicking the |update-page| button.